Get Approved for up to $35,000 in 3 minutes

 Another Canadian province that does tend to be on the colder side is New Brunswick.
 One of the warmest places here is Fredericton.
 It's also known as the sunniest city in the province because it gets over 2,000 days of sunshine per year.

-While Fredericton is sunny and has higher summer temperature, because it's located inland, it's also one of the coldest in the winter.
+While Fredericton is sunny and has higher summer temperatures because it's located inland, it's also one of the coldest in the winter.
 It has a climate that's known as semi-continental.
-In the winter there is usually snow greater than 1 cm in depth over 100 days per year.
+In the winter, there is usually snow greater than 1 cm in depth over 100 days per year.

 Prince Edward Island